chgonzaga1/Quadratic-Formula-Program/README.md

 # Quadratic-Formula-Program
-A Program that Calculates Quadratic Equation in C++
+A Program that Calculates Quadratic Equation in JAVA/ NOT C++